tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `/bigdata/labname/shared`

 All lab members share the same bigdata pool.
-The course number `gen242` is used as `labname` for user accounts adminstered under GEN242 (here /bigdata/gen242/shared).
+The course number `gen242` is used as `labname` for user accounts adminstered under GEN242 (here /bigdata/gen242/<hpcc_username>).

 The disk usage of `home` and `bigdata` can be monitored on the [HPCC Cluster Dashboard](https://dashboard.hpcc.ucr.edu/).

 ## Queuing system: `Slurm`

-HPCC Cluster uses `Slurm` as queuing and load balancing system.
+The HPCC cluster uses `Slurm` as queuing and load balancing system.
 To control user traffic, any type of compute intensive jobs need to be submitted via `sbatch` or `srun` (see below) to the computer nodes.
 Much more detailed information on this topic can be found on these sites: